fallen-icarus/cardano-loans/README.md

 requirements to get an under-collateralized loan in DeFi should be more strict than in TradFi to compensate for this difference.
 How much more strict should the requirements be?

-To answer this question, consider an identity farm.
+To answer this question, consider an identity farm attack.
 Mike is malicious and decides to "farm"
 identities: he has these identities lend to each other, he "nutures" them by keeping up with the loan payments, and after several years, he "harvests" them to use as burner identities.
-How practical is this attack?
-The answer depends entirely on lenders.
+How practical is this attack? *The answer depends entirely on lenders.*

 Let's say it took at least 8 years of good credit for a lender to consider offering an under-collateralized loan.
 And let's say lenders only consider borrowers who had to consistently